josejerkovich/-flask-sqlite-migrate-app/README.md

-# -flask-sqlite-migrate-app
+# Flask SQLite Migrate App

-Rest API using Flask+Sqlite
+This Flask application manages departments, jobs, and hired employees using SQLite